crispy-water/crispy-water/README.md

 - Hi, I’m @crispy-water
 - I hope you find my code helpful
 - I look forward to collaborate with others
+- Learning Python and Java

 <!---
 crispy-water/crispy-water is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.